dss-kenya/MuViApp/README.md

     1. Display user profile and user location
     2. Allows login
-    3. Allows registration
-    4. Displays category listing for a logged in user
+    3. Displays category listing for a logged in user
-    5. Displays the list of collections under a category
+    4. Displays the list of collections under a category

 **How to install:**